gsa-oes/office-of-evaluation-sciences/_projects/1620_military-patient-secure-messaging.md

 ## What was the program change?

-DHA, Naval Hospital Camp Lejeune (NHCL), and OES designed an intervention added to family medicine appointments that consisted of: 1) providers making a personal appeal regarding registration during patient visits, 2) on-site staff assisting patients with signup, and 3) staff providing a checkout sheet to patients with registration instructions to complete later.
+The Defense Health Agency (DHA), Naval Hospital Camp Lejeune (NHCL), and OES designed an intervention added to family medicine appointments that consisted of: 1) providers making a personal appeal regarding registration during patient visits, 2) on-site staff assisting patients with signup, and 3) staff providing a checkout sheet to patients with registration instructions to complete later.

 ## How did the evaluation work?